root670/dance-pad/README.md

   M4-sized terminals are on the corners of the PCB so it can be mounted to the frame using 3D printed parts (TODO).

-* `Main PCB`: Breakout board for a Teensy 4.1.
-Wires RJ45 connectors for connections coming from 4 Arrow PCBs and screw terminals for up 5 LED strands interfaced through 3.3V to 5V logic converters.
+* `Main PCB`: 2 layer 100mm x 100mm breakout board for a Teensy 4.1.
+Wires RJ45
+  connectors for connections coming from 4 Arrow PCBs and screw terminals for up 5 LED strands interfaced through 3.3V to 5V logic converters.
 The sensor wires are decoupled with 3.3v wires in the cable to minimize interference.
 Supports JSR-XE (what I'm using) and JST-ZH (What StepManiaX uses) for the sensors) connectors for each sensor.
 Has M4-sized screw terminal to attach to 3D printed mounting hardware (TODO).

 * `Configurator`: Application to configure and debug the pad written in Python.
   Communicates with the firmware using a serial connection.
 Will likely use a